KolbyRKunz/aries-javascript-docs/guides/getting-started/installation/react-native/android.md

 ### Add the Sovrin maven repository

 inside the `android/build.gradle` add the url for the Sovrin maven repository.

+NOTE: This needs to be done at the correct bracket level to work correctly.

 ```json title="android/build.gradle"
 allprojects {